LiuPeng-NGP/LiuPeng-NGP.github.io/README.md

   - Research Assistant
   - Jan 2024 - Current
   - Research on generative models, and specifically focus on music generation
-- Scorching Stone Technology
+- Zseads Technology
   - Algorithms Engineer
   - October 2023 - Decemeber 2023
   - Use diffusion model to genereate controllable e-commerce picture.
   - Locating and solving the problem of poor Chinese face generation.
   - Locating and analyzing the blank background problem in inpainting mode.
   - Change color for clothes.